Azure/azure-sdk-for-node/lib/services/legacyStorage/README.md

-# Windows Azure SDK for Node.js - Legacy Storage
+# Microsoft Azure SDK for Node.js - Legacy Storage

 This project provides a Node.js package that lets you consume Azure storage services.
 This package exists to provide back compatibility with previous versions of the azure